suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Enc_structure, shown in {{cddl-enc-aeskw}}, MUST NOT be used because the Additional Authenticated Data (AAD) byte string is only consumable by AEAD ciphers.
-Hence, the AAD structure is not supplied to the API of those ciphers and the protected header in the SUIT_Encryption_Info_AESKW or SUIT_Encryption_Info_ESDH structure MUST be a zero-length byte string, respectively.
+Hence, the AAD structure is not supplied to the API of those ciphers and the protected header in the SUIT_Encryption_Info structure MUST be a zero-length byte string.

 ## AES-GCM